Some Gen Z job applicants are scrubbing campus political activism from their resumes

 The concern cuts both ways.
 Tamir Harper, 21, a student at American University, also wants to teach public school after he completes his master’s degree in education.
 As a Black man, he says, “it’s my duty to ensure that young Black, Brown, even White children understand why we call Breonna Taylor’s name and George Floyd’s name.”
 But he knows many people who’ve gone on the job hunt with censored resumes.
 He may do the same once he starts his job search.

 “You can end up going to the Deep South of Georgia where they’re looking to ban Critical Race Theory at the state level, and the district may not welcome you with open arms,” he said.
-Given his record of racial justice activism, he wonders: “Will the district think I’m too much of a risk?”
+Given his record of racial justice advocacy, he wonders: “Will the district think I’m too much of a risk?”
 Already, Harper’s resume omits the term “activist,” which he believes has become a cliche and can carry negative connotations for some people.

 “If you go to a job and say you’re an ‘activist’ they’ll say, ‘Oh, you were the one out protesting who shut down businesses,’” Harper said.
 He prefers the phase “community engager.”